-&lt;sup>1 See California Department of Food and Agriculture, Department of Water Resources and CAL FIRE webpages.
+See California Department of Food and Agriculture, Department of Water Resources and CAL FIRE webpages.

-&lt;sup>2 See srfadacip.com website for more information.
+See srfadacip.com website for more information.
 Municipal separate storm sewer system permits are required of certain cities by the Clean Water Act and applicable California statutes and regulations.

-&lt;sup>3 Municipal separate storm sewer system permits are required of certain cities by the Clean Water Act and applicable California statutes and regulations.
-See the State Water Resource Control Board's Municipal Stormwater webpage.
+Municipal separate storm sewer system permits are required of certain cities by the Clean Water Act and applicable California statutes and regulations.
+See the State Water Resource Control Board's Municipal

+Stormwater webpage.
 Note that although municipal separate storm sewer systems are widely referred to MS4s we chose to generally avoid use of acronyms throughout the document to make it more readable and accessible to those not familiar with the language associated with water use and management.

-&lt;sup>4 See Nine Ideas to Bridge the Gap in Conservation Finance.
+See Nine Ideas to Bridge the Gap in Conservation Finance.

-&lt;sup>5 See Quantified Ventures' What is an Environmental Impact Bond?
+See Quantified Ventures' What is an Environmental Impact Bond?

-&lt;sup>6 However, the payments for a first project in the North Yuba watershed ultimately were fixed payments with some repayment flexibility if the utility experiences a low water year.
+However, the payments for a first project in the North Yuba watershed ultimately were fixed payments with some repayment flexibility if the utility experiences a low water year.

-&lt;sup>7 See Heidi Niggemeyer, City of Salinas, "Preparing for a Community Based Public Private Partnership."
+See Heidi Niggemeyer, City of Salinas, "Preparing for a Community Based Public Private Partnership."

-&lt;sup>8 See the Open Standards for Practice of Conservation for tools, resources and examples of how to incorporate this into project design, implementation and monitoring.
+See conservationstandards.org for tools, resources and examples of how to incorporate this into project design, implementation and monitoring.

-&lt;sup>9 Note that government grants are nearly always reimbursable, e.g., funding is not provided up-front.
+Note that government grants are nearly always reimbursable, i.e., funding is not provided up-front.

-&lt;sup>10 See Sustainable Conservation's technical resources page scrolling to the Water Sustainability section for an overview, guidance, tools and reports related to recharging groundwater.
+See Sustainable Conservation's technical resources page scrolling to the Water Sustainability section for an overview, guidance, tools and reports related to recharging groundwater.

-&lt;sup>11 See Mt.
-Shasta city stormwater master plan.
+See Mt.
+Shasta City stormwater master plan.

-&lt;sup>12 This approach is based on a description of the Stormwater Performance Partnership.
+This approach is based on a description of the Stormwater Performance Partnership.
 Also see Financial Innovations for Green Infrastructure.

-&lt;sup>13 See California Ag Water Sustainability Initiative.
+See California Ag Water Sustainability Initiative.

-&lt;sup>14 See The Great Divide article from the Fresno Bee.
+See The Great Divide article from the Fresno Bee.

-&lt;sup>15 An introduction to the Clean Water State Revolving Fund financing is available here.
+An introduction to the Clean Water State Revolving Fund financing is available here.

-&lt;sup>16 The California Grant's Portal website is a convenient access point for more information about current state funding opportunities.
+The California Grant's Portal website is a convenient access point for more information about current state funding opportunities.